Wind River Is Predatory

 The predator/prey motif wouldn't be so bad either if it were justified and returned to these themes in the final act, but this isn't the case.
-The thematic bashing seems to only exist to make a ham fisted correlation between the predatory and the hunted.
+The thematic bashing seems to only exist to make a ham-fisted correlation between the predatory and the hunted.
 It really doesn't make much sense in any other way.
 The mountain lion narrative thread gets brought up, but never neatly closed.
-That very fact makes it present to only serve the predatory/prey theme and doesn't come full circle like it ought to.
-Instead, the film chooses a different kind of poetic justice (vengeance) to close the narrative gap.
-This choice still services the predator/prey theme to a certain, but not in the kinda purely symbolic way the mountain lions would've.
+That very fact makes it present to only serve a theme that doesn't come full circle like it ought to.
+Instead, Sheridan chooses a different kind of poetic justice (vengeance) to close the narrative gap.
+This choice still services the predator/prey theme to a certain extent, but not in the kinda purely symbolic way the mountain lions would've.

 One thing I don't understand is why a lot of people are gushing over Olsen's performance.
 It doesn't make sense when you watch the film.
 I mean, her performance is sound, but she's always been good (look at Martha Marcy May Marlene -- it just seems that people forgot there's an Olsen sister who hasn't been sleeping in the basement of a cocaine warehouse).
-It's just that she's not the focus at all, or all that vital to the overall story really.
-This film is all Renner, and he eats up the film with predatory fashion.
+It's just that she's not the focus at all, or all that vital to the overall story when you cut down to the bone.
+In my opinion, this film is all Renner, and he eats up the scenery with predatory fashion.
 He delivers a very convincing performance, which I'm calling his best to date (but I'm guessing Marvel fans will qualm with me to that end); there's really no argument here, but I welcome the debate.

 On the whole, Wind River is a solid film that only pales in comparison when staked against Sheridan's other works.
-It's devoid of the dumb clichés that would otherwise be implemented if the film were written by someone else (like a romance between Olsen and Renner).
-It's about struggling to cope and maintain stasis and normality after our children are wrongfully taken from us too early, and the mistreatment of the Native Indians and the hardships they're faced with as a result of our insensitive cruelty.
+It's devoid of the dumb clichés that would otherwise be implemented if the film were written by someone else (like trying to force a romance between Olsen and Renner).
+It's about struggling to cope and maintain stasis and normality after our children are wrongfully taken from us too early.
+It’s also about the mistreatment and injustices of the Native Indians and the hardships they're faced with as a result of our insensitive cruelty.
 Sheridan hits you with a solemn final image and a very shocking statistic.
-I'd recommend this one a watch in the local theater, but only if you've seen (or if your theater doesn't have) other greats like Good Time.
+I'd recommend giving this one a watch in your local theater, but only if you've seen (or if your theater doesn't have) other essentials like Good Time first.

 Rating: 4 mountain lions outta 5.